N3v1/N3v1/README.md

 me.sayHi()
 ```

-Hi, I'm Nevio from Germany, and I do Graphic Design and Development in my free time.
-I really enjoy learning new languages and frameworks.
+Hey there, it's a pleasure to meet you!
+I'm Nevio from Germany, and I'm truly passionate about graphic design and development in my free time.
+Learning new languages and frameworks always excites me, and I'm really dedicated to wireframing, UI, UX, and design in general.

-I also like wireframing, UI, UX, and design in general.
-I'm currently working at my text-editor [ScribbleLab](https://github.com/ScribbleLabApp) and help at some Projects from [TechWithKilian](https://github.com/TechWithKilian).
+If you enjoy my work, your support in starring my repositories would mean a lot to me.

+### 🚀 My current Projects

+- [**ScribbleLab**](https://github.com/ScribbleLabApp/ScribbleLab): A powerful notetaking app that’s features goes way beyond - Developed by students for students
+- [**SFFileManagementKit**](https://github.com/ScribbleLabApp/SFFileManagementKit):  The official ScribbleLabApp's Scribble Foundation File Management Kit for document interaction in ScribbleLab
+- [**AvatarKit**](https://github.com/ScribbleLabApp/SLAvatarKit): Open Source Alternative to Apple's private AvatarKit framework

+> [!NOTE]
+> I am seeking contributors for my open-source libraries at [ScribbleLabApp](https://github.com/ScribbleLabApp).
+Join our [Discord server](https://discord.gg/eRCe7tFuBk) or email me at [email](n3v1010@gmail.com) if interested.